DSpotDevelopers/declex/README.md

 And that's it!...

->If you need to use the configuration for the old version of Android Application Plugin with 'android-apt' you can check it in [Old Android Application Plugin Configuration](android_application_old.md)
+>If you need to use the configuration for the old version of Android Application Plugin with 'android-apt' you can check it here: [Old Android Application Plugin Configuration](android_application_old.md)

 ## Examples